pickware/style-guide/php/README.md

 - `abstract class Struct`

 ## Services
-Include `Service` in the class name.
+Suffix the class name with `Service`.

-Do **NOT** include service in the service name.
+Do **NOT** include `service` in the service name in the Dependency Injection Container.

 Reasoning:
-- Service is created to be accessed using the DIC, implicating that it is a service
+- Service is created to be accessed using the Dependency Injection Container, implicating that it is a service

 E.g.:
 - `class DocumentRenderingService`